dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 >  - high quality sound and HD video

 - When is it expected to be implemented?
->  - ime period required for the 5G technology development and its implementation is about two years more from now (by 2020).
+> [!]
+Time period required for the 5G technology development and its implementation is about two years more from now (by 2020).